1948 Atlantic hurricane season: Hurricane Eight (Easy)

-The Florida Hurricane of 1948

 The eighth storm, designated as Tropical Storm Easy by the Air Weather Service in real time, developed from a tropical wave over the Caribbean Sea on September 18.
 Early the next day, Easy strengthened into a hurricane while moving westward.
 Thereafter, it curved northwestward and continued to deepen.
 By September 20, the system turned northward and later that day made landfall along the Zapata Peninsula of Cuba as a Category 3 hurricane on the modern day Saffir–Simpson hurricane wind scale.
 Another landfall occurred in Cuba early the next day to the south of Güines.
 Severe destruction was reported on the island, with winds up to 90 mph observed in Havana.
 Over 700 buildings were destroyed.
 Ten deaths occurred and damage totaled at least $2 million, while other sources estimate "several million dollars."

 After emerging into the Straits of Florida on September 21, Easy resumed intensification, before striking near Boca Chica Key, Florida, with winds of 120 mph.
 By early on September 22, the system peaked as a Category 4 hurricane with sustained winds of 130 mph.
 Shortly thereafter, another landfall occurred near Chokoloskee at the same intensity.
 Severe damage was reported in the state due to strong winds.
 The storm was considered the worst in Key West since 1919.
 Throughout the state, 1,200 homes were severely damaged or destroyed, while 40 businesses were demolished and 237 suffered impact.
 There were three deaths and about $12 million in damage, over half of which was inflicted on crops.
 The storm rapidly weakened while crossing the state and emerged into the Atlantic Ocean as only a Category 1 hurricane later on September 22.
 Slight fluctuations in intensity occurred before the hurricane became extratropical early on September 24, while located northwest of Bermuda.
 The remnants accelerated to the east-northeastward and continued to weaken, before dissipating hundreds of miles east of Newfoundland on September 26.